angeloashmore/prismic-toolbar-issue-66-repro/README.md

 1. Open the Prismic repo by navigating to <http://localhost:3000/admin> and add a Preview URL for `http://localhost:3000/api/preview`.

-1. Create a page to preview.
-The repository will include a basic Page Custom Type.
+1. Creaet and publish a page to preview.

-1. Preview the document.
+1. Edit the document and preview it.

 1. While keeping the preview window open, create a new window with the same URL.
 You should see the preview session in both windows.